fernandojunior/prototype_class.js/README.md

 Use
 ---

-Just Load the script prototype_class.js or prototype_class.min.js in your html file.
+Just load the script prototype_class.js or prototype_class.min.js in your html file.
 See full examples in "examples" folder.

 Keywords
 --------